Mohs Surgery

 • Expert team in skin cancer: When you have Mohs surgery, you will have access to a team of experts from different specialties.
 This can include a Mohs surgeon, radiation oncologist, medical oncologist and other specialists, who meet regularly to ensure the best plan to treat your skin cancer.

 • A team equipped for complex cases: If your skin cancer is complicated or in a delicate area, you may need surgeons with special expertise.
-RUSH's plastic surgeons and head and neck surgeons have expertise in skin cancer removal procedures that preserve your appearance and ability.
+Rush's plastic surgeons and head and neck surgeons have expertise in skin cancer removal procedures that preserve your appearance and ability.
 They'll work closely with you and your care team as needed.